 According to Gallup there are there are different types of people:-

 Not Engaged-Not-engaged employees tend to concentrate on tasks rather than the goals and outcomes they are expected to accomplish.
-They want to be told what to do just so they can do it and say they have finished.
+They want to be told what to do, just so they can do it and say they have finished.
 Employees who are not-engaged tend to feel their contributions are being overlooked, and their potential is not being tapped.
-They often feel this way because they don’t have productive relationships with their managers or with their coworkers.
+They often feel this way because they don’t have a productive relationships with their managers or with their coworkers.

 The Gallup Employee Engagement Index reported that only 33 percent of workers are engaged in their jobs, 49 percent are not engaged, and 18 percent are actively disengaged.
 Gallup researchers, who base the Employee Engagement Index on a survey of nearly 42,000 randomly selected adults, estimate that disengaged workers cost U.S. businesses as much as $350 billion a year.
 Where this can be seen as an alarming statistic, it also provides the management with an opportunity to steer their disengaged workforce to a more engaged one.

 Employers that engage workers actively and encourage them to be creative will attract top-notch candidates and retain loyal employees, which can be a competitive advantage, recent research shows.

 IMR research group surveyed nearly 2,000 workers throughout the United States and found that the key drivers of employee loyalty include employee empowerment for decisions, trust between management and employees, opportunities for professional development and active encouragement of creativity.

 How to bring about an engaged workforce?

 Quantum Workplace (the research firm behind the “Best Places to Work” programs in more than 40 metro areas) has identified five key factors that set companies with higher engagement scores apart from others.
 Such companies:

 - Set a clear, compelling direction that empowers each employee.